GTM

 Customer considerations

-In addition to considering user segments and goals, you need to choose between a high-tech or high-touch onboarding approach.
+In addition to considering user segments and goals, you need to choose between a high-tech or high-touch user onboarding process.

 High-tech onboarding uses more automated messages and self-service information or product tours.
 This is ideal for simpler products or single users.